mdolab/pygeo/doc/advanced_ffd.rst

 The example script is located at ``examples/c172_wing/genFFD.py``.

 The rendering below shows the FFD volume and the point set for the wing.
-Note that unlike the cylinder example in the previous tutorial, there are now two dimensions in which control points are free to move (in the streamwise and spanwise directions).
+Note that the FFD control points are not constrained in the spanwise direction like they were in the cylinder example.
 We can see that the FFD volume closely approximates the wing in the top view.

 .. image:: ../examples/c172_wing/images/baseline_3d.png